-Safe Routes to School Bike and Walk Safety Education programs taught by the Bicycle Transportation Alliance (BTA) are most effective when brought to a school as a packaged deal.
+Safe Routes to School Bike and Walk Safety Education programs taught by The Street Trust are most effective when brought to a school as a packaged deal.
 Walk Safety is best for 2nd grade students, and the Bike Safety education curriculum is best for 5th graders.

 - Must have room to store 37 bikes for the duration of the program, at least 12’ x 12’.